DataDog/integrations-extras/ably/README.md

 Your Ably App statistics now appear in Datadog.

 ## Data Collected

 For further details on the Ably statistics, read the [Application Statistics documentation][8].

 ### Metrics

 See [metadata.csv][7] for a list of metrics provided by this integration.

+### Events

+The Ably integration does not include any events.

+### Service Checks

+The Ably integration does not include any service checks.

 ## Uninstallation